GMC Hummer EV: electric pickup truck gets 329-mile EPA range

 The Hummer EV SUV will launch in the US in early 2023 with an Edition 1 model, starting at $105,595 (around £76,000), but will be available with the Extreme Off-Road Package, which will cost an extra $5,000.
 After that, the basic EV2 will start at $79,995 (around £57,800), with the EV2x and EV3x models starting at $89,995 (around £65,000) and $99,995 (around £72,000) respectively.

-The new Hummer EV will be built by GMC, likely in the US.
-Parent company General Motors pulled out of Europe in 2018, so we don’t expect the Hummer to be officially sold in the UK any time soon.
+GMC's parent company General Motors pulled out of Europe in 2018, so we don’t expect either of the new Hummer models to be officially sold in the UK anytime soon.
 However, like its predecessor, importing one from the States should be possible.

 The pickup version of the new Hummer EV will compete with the Chevrolet Silverado EV, Rivian R1T, Tesla Cybertruck, and Ford's F-150 Lightning in the burgeoning electric truck market.
 Find out more about how these models stack up on paper in our American zero-emissions pickup truck spec-sheet battle here.